Is there an activity test?

 What relationships are covered by ACCS (grandparent)?
 Does this include great grandparents, great aunts, kinship carers or next of kin relationships?

 A grandparent or a great-grandparent includes a natural, adoptive or step grandparent (or great-grandparent) of the grandchild, or the grandparent's (or great-grandparent's) current or former partner.

 It does not include other types of relationships such as great aunts, kinship carers or next of kin relationships.

 For more information, please see the ACCS (grandparent) fact sheet.

 Does ACCS cover all of the fees?

-The fees covered by ACCS will depend on the type of ACCS you’re eligible to receive.
+The fees covered by ACCS will depend on the type of ACCS an individual is eligible to receive.